 4. Go with your gut.

-It can be annoying to hear “when you know, you’ll just know.”
+It can be annoying to hear “When you know, you’ll just know.”
 But it’s true!
-The right family for you and your child is out there, so let your mind be calm and listen to your gut.
+The right adoptive family for you and your child is out there, so let your mind be calm and listen to your gut.
 You have to trust your instincts.
 If someone doesn’t feel right or your decision to place doesn’t feel right, trust your gut and change your decision.
 You are the only one who knows best for your child.

 Another thing to keep in mind: do not in any way feel obligated to place your child or to place your child with a certain family.
 Adoption is not an obligation.
 It is a choice and a sacrifice.
 You and your child do not owe a family anything.